Supplement Smart – Why do vitamin forms matter?

-Synthetic vitamin A is often listen as vitamin A palmitate, retinyl palmitate or retinol palmitate.
-If you see this on your supplement label… run!
-Synthetic vitamin A is an isolate and where isolates are concerned, you often see problems with digestion, absorption, uptake and assimilation.
-Some research shows that long-term consumption may result in dry skin, eyes and lips, hair loss, sleepiness or fatigue, liver damage and bone demineralization.
+Synthetic vitamin A is often listed as vitamin A palmitate, retinyl palmitate or retinol palmitate.
+If you see this on your supplement label… walk away!
+Synthetic vitamin A is an isolate, which have been linked to problems with digestion, absorption, uptake and assimilation.
+Some research shows that long-term consumption of isolates may result in dry skin, eyes and lips, hair loss, sleepiness or fatigue, liver damage and bone demineralization.

 Vitamin K1, K2 or K3?

 Vitamin K is a great vitamin that provides a number of different health benefits.
-These benefits vary depending on the form of vitamin K you ingest.
+However, these benefits vary depending on the form of vitamin K you ingest.

 Found naturally in plants (especially green vegetables), K1 goes directly to your liver and helps you maintain healthy blood clotting.

-Made by the bacteria that line your gastrointestinal tract (and from fermented foods), the biological role of vitamin K2 is to help move calcium into the proper areas in your body, such as your bones and teeth.
+Made by the bacteria that line your gastrointestinal tract (and from fermented foods), the biological role of Vitamin K2 is to help move calcium to where it is needed, such as the bones and teeth.
 This is the form I recommend for supplementation, as it is natural and non-toxic, even at 500 times the recommended daily allowance (RDA).
 Increasing your K2 by consuming more fermented foods is the most desirable way to increase your levels.
 The food that has the highest concentration of natural K2 is natto, which is a form of fermented soybeans.

-This is a synthetic form that we cannot recommend.
+This is a synthetic form that we do not recommend.
 It is important to note that toxicity has occurred in infants injected with synthetic vitamin K3.